Skip to main content

 Licensed Clinical Social Worker · FRTC General Manager

-Tanner conducts personality testing (PAI) and diagnostic clarification interviews.
+Tanner conducts FRTC's psilocybin-readiness evaluations under Colorado's Natural Medicine Health Act.
 He's a Colorado-licensed clinical social worker with training in psychometric assessment and over a decade of clinical experience in mood, anxiety, BPD, and trauma.
-Personality testing intakes are typically scheduled within two weeks.

 Read Tanner's full bio →